CaptainCrouton89/AlariaWiki/Xaphkiel.md

 #### Angel Wings
 *Passive ability*

 You have dark, shadowy wings, emanating darkness.
 You have a fly speed of 80, and magically decrease the light level by two levels in a 30 foot radius, and decrease the light level by one in a 30 foot radius beyond that.

-####
+#### Dark
 **

+Dark attunement